 Like immigrants the world over, he prepared as best he could, sending Yehuda, who had secured the release of Binyamin, on a pilot trip to make the necessary preparations for the family's arrival.
-Rashi, sensitive to the strange use of the Hebrew word l'horot instead of the more common l'hachin, cites a rabbinic midrash stating that the word l'horot is a play on the word hora'ah, meaning spiritual guidance or halachic (legal) decrees.
-"L'horot" hints that Yehuda was sent down to set up a Beit Talmud, a house of study from which religious teachings would emanate.
-Reflecting the primary importance of Jewish education for Jewish continuity, the Midrash highlights the fact that the way to overcome Yaakov's fear of assimilation is to make Jewish education our number one priority.
+Rashi, sensitive to the strange use of the Hebrew word l'horot, instead of the more common l'hachin, cites a rabbinic midrash stating that the word l'horot is a play on the word hora'ah, meaning spiritual guidance or halachic, legal, decrees.
+"L'horot" hints to us that Yehuda was sent down to set up a Beit Talmud, a house of study from which religious teachings would emanate.
+Reflecting the primary importance of Jewish education for Jewish continuity, the Midrash highlights the fact that the way to overcome Yaakov's fear of assimilation was to make Jewish education our number one priority.
 The way Yehuda "prepared" was to educate.

 Nonetheless, why did Yehuda have to go early?
 Why not wait until the whole family arrived, and then set up a yeshiva?
 The Midrash speaks of the yeshiva of Shem and Ever, where Yaakov studied Torah for fourteen years.
 Why not just copy that model after all had settled in Goshen?

 The land of Egypt was no Canaan, and new types of educational institutions were required.
-Rav Soloveitchik, zt"l, in a beautiful address (in The Rav Speaks) explains that this was the fundamental ideological dispute between Yosef and his brothers.
+Rav Soloveitchik, zt"l, in a beautiful address (The Rav Speaks, Tal Orot Institute, 1983) explains that this was the fundamental ideological dispute between Yosef and his brothers.
 Yosef saw a changing world and dreamt about his role in the new world order.
 The brothers were aghast at what they saw as his audacity in questioning the ways of their parents and grandparents.
 Of course, Divine Providence chose the approach of Yosef.
-We would be wise to follow in his ways, ways that enable us to say, "G-d has sent me ahead of you to ensure that you survive in the land" (45:7).
+We would be wise to follow in his ways, ways that enable us to say, "G-d has sent me ahead of you to ensure that you survive in the land" (Breisheet 45:7).